IBM/CAST/docs/source/csmd/csmd_config.rst

     the core isolation mechanism will only reserve cores up until the admin allowed cores for the system cgroup.

+    .. warning:: If any cores aren't configured in this variable they will not be considered for the system cgroup.

 :system_smt:
     The SMT mode of the system cgroup, if unset this will use the maximum SMT mode.